Harshilmehta23/MobileFirst-Applications-Interview/README.md

 This project was created by [Harshil Mehta](https://www.linkedin.com/in/harshil-mehta-437620145), for Interview at [MobileFirst Applications](https://www.mobilefirst.in/).

+I have tried adding typeScript in Jokes file.

+I haven't work with typescript but by reviewing current code and working with it for 3-4 days I will definitely be able to work with it.

 ### `npm run dev`

 Concurrently launches App and Server on respective Port.